highbyte/dotnet-6502/docs/libraries/core/dotnet6502.md

 `CPUInterrupts` overloads that take a cycle, and the CPU takes the interrupt at a boundary only if that cycle is at or before the poll point.
 A source set active without a cycle is taken at the next boundary. `CLI`, `SEI` and `PLP` change the I flag after the poll, so their effect on interrupt recognition is one instruction late; `RTI` changes it in time.
-Not modelled: an NMI hijacking an interrupt sequence already in progress.
+An interrupt-entry sequence (IRQ, NMI or `BRK`) does not poll at its end, so the handler's first instruction always runs before another interrupt is taken; and an NMI that arrives by the 4th cycle of an IRQ or `BRK` sequence hijacks it: the sequence completes with the NMI vector and the stack frame it already pushed (a `BRK`'s keeps B set), and the IRQ, if its device still asserts it, is taken when the NMI handler returns.

 Verification, beyond the functional test programs: